SkoolNotes/Taproot/2020HIST201/KBxFeedbackResponses.md

-For 1-2, there could be negative rewards
+For 1-2, there could be negative rewards for negative actions, like the frog dying or hitting some kind of obstacle.